-Cllr Yvonne Johnson, Chair of the Pension Fund Panel
+Cllr Yvonne Johnson.
+Chair of the Pension Fund Panel

-I take great pleasure in once again presenting on behalf of the Pension Fund Panel (PFP) the London Borough of Ealing's Pension Fund annual report for the accounting year ending 31 March 2012.
-The Pension Fund Panel, which I currently Chair is responsible for overseeing the management administration and strategic direction of the Pension Fund.
+I am delighted to once again present the London Borough of Ealing's Pension Fund annual report for the year ending 31st March 2014 on behalf of the Pension Fund Panel which I chair.